 - White-throated Sparrow

-One more month of “summer” (or “open season”) hours!
-May through October, we are open daily from 10am – 4pm (with a few extra evenings).
-Click over to our events page.
+We continue to host walks, classes, and more.
+These are listed on our events page.
 If you follow us on Facebook, Twitter , tumblr, and/or Instagram too, you’ll find more comments, links, and observations.
 See you soon!

 The “Through the Window” series is an informal record of observations made by staff, volunteers, and visitors.
 Anyone at the Museum may add to this list.
 Observations are usually through our viewing window: a large window with a film covering that helps hide watchers from the birds.
 We have chairs and binoculars to try, a white board, and many identification guides.
 Outdoors, several feeders are attached on a single, bear-resistant pole.
 A small pond, flowers and water plants, shrubs and trees add cover and (seasonally) other food choices .
 You can sometimes see what we see via our webcam.